telerik/reporting-docs/designing-reports/connecting-to-data/data-items/grouping-data/how-to-add-groups-to-report.md

 1. Click Ok twice to close the Edit Grouping and Group Collection dialogs.

->note You can add a group to the Report item by using the grouping pane in the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%}) as well.
+> You can add a group to the Report item by using the grouping pane in the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%}) as well.
 To do so right click on the detail and select  __Add Parent Group__ .
 If there are existing groups, you can create Parent or Child groups by right clicking on any of the existing groups.

 ## Edit a group in a Report using Report Designer